aimtiaz11/ball-hole-assignment/README.md

 There is no main method and as such this project does not run as an executable application.

-The best way to play around with the method is via teh unit tests in `BallAssignmentCalculatorTest.java`
+The best way to play around with the method is via the unit tests in `BallAssignmentCalculatorTest.java`